w3c/svgwg/master/styling.md

 attribute set to <span class='attr-value'>'stylesheet'</span> must be processed as defined in the HTML specification and cause external style sheets to be loaded and applied to the document.
-Such elements in HTML documents outside of an inline SVG fragment must also apply to the SVG content.</p>
+Such elements in HTML documents outside of an inline SVG fragment must also apply to the SVG content.

 <p class='note'>Because the element is required to be in the HTML namespace, it
 is not possible for an <a href="https://html.spec.whatwg.org/multipage/semantics.html#the-link-element">HTML
 <span class='element-name'>link</span> element</a> to be parsed as
 part of an inline SVG fragment in a text/html document.
-However, when parsing an SVG document using XML syntax, XML namespace declarations can be used to place the element in the HTML namespace.</p>
+However, when parsing an SVG document using XML syntax, XML namespace declarations can be used to place the element in the HTML namespace.

 <div class='note'>
   <p>Note that an alternative way to reference external style sheets
   without using the <a href="https://html.spec.whatwg.org/multipage/semantics.html#the-link-element">HTML
   <span class='element-name'>link</span> element</a> is to use an @import
   rule in an inline style sheet.
-For example:</p>
+For example:

 <xmp>
 <svg xmlns="http://www.w3.org/2000/svg">